Understanding Price Elasticity: The Key to Smart Pricing Strategies

 Using Price Elasticity to Evaluate a Price Promotion

 Let’s say you run a bakery, and you’re considering a promotion on your signature cupcakes.
-Normally, you sell them for $4 each, and you’re thinking of running a promotion where you sell them for $3 each.
+Typically, you sell them for $4 each, and you’re thinking of running a promotion where you sell them for $3 each.

 First, you estimate the price elasticity of demand based on past data: